barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 - During the journey Jack Brady tells his story.
 - At the warehouse Jack Brady tells his plans and about the Eye of Light and Darkness and invites the investigators along.
-He doesn't reveal Mu Hsien's name.
+He doesn't reveal who is doing the translation.
 He tells the investigators to lay low and not attract further attention.
 The investigators ask why they are being followed by Lin Yenyu and Isoge Taro.
 - When the investigators leave they see some people watching the warehouse.
 They return to tell Jack Brady, who reveals they are Firm Action members.